David Wade Correctional Center

 Educational programs offered at DWCC are in keeping with the Department’s mission of providing opportunities for offenders to enhance and obtain job skills sufficient to successfully reintegrate into society.
 DWCC partners with the Louisiana Tehcnical College System and the Department of Education to provide the following variety of educational programs:

-Adult Basic Education/GED: Academic programs in Adult Basic Education (ABE) are available and include an instructional level for non-readers up to the fourth grade; pre-GED, covering grade levels five through eight; and the GED programs, covering grade nine through completion to attain a diploma.
+Adult Basic Education/HSE: Academic programs in Adult Basic Education (ABE) are available and include an instructional level for non-readers up to the fourth grade; pre-HSE, covering grade levels five through eight; and High School Equivalency (HSE) programs, covering grade nine through completion to attain a diploma.

-Developmental Studies: Developmental studies provide educational programming for offenders who have completed their GED or High School Diploma but failed to meet a sufficient score on the entrance test for admittance into a vocational program.
+Developmental Studies: Developmental studies provide educational programming for offenders who have completed their GED or HSE but failed to meet a sufficient score on the entrance test for admittance into a vocational program.

 Vocational Education Programs: The Louisiana Technical College Northwest Campus administers the vocational educational programs offered at DWCC.
 Certificates in specialized programs include Technical Competency Areas (TCA), Certificate of Technical Studies (CTS), or the entire curriculum to earn a technical diploma in the following fields is available: